rustic-software/V-BucksGenerator/README.md

 # V-BucksGenerator
-This V-Bucks Generator is fake.
-It's simply a joke program.
+This is not a real program!
+I made this as a way to poke fun at Fortnight players.